We know studying can wear you down - and flu season is here.

 LogicPrep is no stranger to the consequences of flu season, and I am sure you aren’t either.
-So we can all agree that it’s one of the worst parts about fall and winter (the jury is out on snow).
+So we can all agree that it’s one of the worst parts about this time of year.
 Nevertheless, there are measures we can all take to insure we all enjoy our time inside willingly, and not because we are glued to our a tissue box.

 Cover Your Mouth

 I know I sound like an annoying mom right now, but this is important.
 Try to cough and sneeze into your elbow, please.
 I get it, sometimes you’re blindsided, but it definitely will not kill you or anyone else to try.
 And in the unfortunate event that you sneeze into your hand, please see #2.

 Wash Your Hands